Mallika1405/cse15l-lab-reports/lab1.md

 ```
 cse15l-lab-reports  lecture1
 ```
-Working directory: The working directory in this case was the `home` directory, represented by `~`.
+Working directory: The working directory in this case was the `/home` directory, represented by `~`.

-Explanation: The command `ls` lists the contents(files and directories) of the current directory and in this case, it lists the folders present in the `home` directory.
+Explanation: The command `ls` lists the contents(files and directories) of the current directory and in this case, it lists the folders present in the `/home` directory.

 Error: This is not an error.